Increased Travel Called For To Promote Change In Cuba

 While the letter stops short of calling for legislation to end the 52-year-old economic embargo, it lists measures that the signers say are within the executive authority of the president and do not require congressional approval.

 The recommendations are designed to take advantage of what the letter calls a "window of opportunity" created by reforms underway in Cuba to reduce state control in some economic areas and allow the creation of small, privately run businesses.

-Among the recommendations is the expansion of travel licenses to include exchanges by professional organizations, including law, real estate, financial services, hospitality, "and any area defined as supporting independent economic activity."
+Among the recommendations is the expansion of travel licenses to include exchanges by professional organisations, including law, real estate, financial services, hospitality, "and any area defined as supporting independent economic activity."

-Groups organizing travel to Cuba should be allowed to open Cuban bank accounts to support their educational programs, and visitors to the island should be allowed to use US-issued pre-paid cards and other financial services, including travel insurance, the letter says.
+Groups organising travel to Cuba should be allowed to open Cuban bank accounts to support their educational programmes, and visitors to the island should be allowed to use US-issued pre-paid cards and other financial services, including travel insurance, the letter says.